mengting2023/LG-Track/README.md

 ```
 - We used the publicly available [ByteTrack](https://github.com/ifzhang/ByteTrack) model zoo trained on MOT17 and MOT20 for YOLOX object detection.

-- We used the publicly available [BOT-SORT](https://github.com/NirAharon/BoT-SORT) model zoo trained on MOT17 and MOT20 for FastReID and the GMC_files.
+- We used the publicly available [BOT-SORT](https://github.com/NirAharon/BoT-SORT) model zoo trained on MOT17 and MOT20 for FastReID and GMC_files.

 ## Tracking